sodadata/docs/soda-cl/troubleshoot.md

 ### Missing check results in Soda Cloud

-**Problem:** You have written checks for a single dataset and use variables to provide check input at scan time, as in the example below.
+**Problem, variation 1:** You have written checks for a single dataset and use variables to provide check input at scan time, as in the example below.
 However, when you provide a different value for the variable and run the scan, the check result for the previous scan that used a different variable disappears or appears to be overwritten.
 ```yaml
 checks for test_table_${expected_country}:
   - failed rows: